Spire Motorsports: Truck No. 7 History

-On February 11, 2022, Spire announced Austin Hill would drive the No. 7 Chevrolet Silverado in the season opening race at Daytona with Kevin Manion as crew chief and sponsorship from United Rentals.
+On November 23, 2021, Spire announced that they would field a team in the Camping World Truck Series in 2022, with Kevin Manion as crew chief.
+On February 11, 2022, Spire announced Austin Hill would drive the No. 7 Chevrolet Silverado at Daytona with Kevin Manion as crew chief and sponsorship from United Rentals.
 On April 7, William Byron gave Spire its first Truck Series win at Martinsville.
-On April 12, Chase Elliott was announced as the No. 7 driver for the Bristol dirt race.
+Chase Elliott drove the No. 7 to a seventh-place finish at Bristol dirt race.
 On May 31, It was announced that Rajah Caruth would make his truck series debut at the World Wide Technology Raceway in the No. 7.